ibexa/documentation-developer/docs/content_management/workflow/workflow.md

 #### Draft locking

-You can configure draft assignment in a way that when a user sends a draft to review, only the assigned reviewer can either edit the draft or unlock it for editing, and no other user can take it over.
+You can configure draft assignment in a way that when a user sends a draft to review, only the first editor of the draft can either edit the draft or unlock it for editing, and no other user can take it over.

-Use the [Version Lock Limitation](limitation_reference.md#version-lock-limitation), set to "Assigned only", together with the `content/edit` and `content/unlock` Policies to prevent users from editing and unlocking drafts that are assigned to other users.
+Use the [Version Lock Limitation](limitation_reference.md#version-lock-limitation), set to "Assigned only", together with the `content/edit` and `content/unlock` Policies to prevent users from editing and unlocking drafts that are locked by another user.

 ### Content publishing